The deadline to complete Self-Assessment return to HMRC is on 31 January. But what can you do if you can’t afford to pay your tax bill?

 At first, if you don’t pay, they will start to add interest to the taxes you owe, which will make your unmanageable debt get even bigger.

-You will be charged a penalty when your payment is 30 days late, again when it’s 6 months late and get another at 12 months.
+You will be charged additional penalties when your payment is 30 days late, again when it’s 6 months late and get another at 12 months.

 Plus, HMRC charges late payment interest and repayment interest.
 You can do a calculation online to get an idea of how much the penalties may be.